New charges filed in Penn State frat death after deleted video is recovered

 She said Monday that fraternity member and house manager Braxton Becker had manually deleted the video footage while police were at the house trying to obtain it.
 Becker was charged with tampering with evidence, obstructing administration of law and hindering apprehension.

 During earlier preliminary hearings, State College police Det.
 David Scicchitano testified that all of the footage prior to Feb.
-6, two days after Piazza's succumbed to his injuries, was gone.
+6, two days after Piazza succumbed to his injuries, was gone.

 Related: Why Did No One Call 911 After Pledge Timothy Piazza Got Hurt?